Maverick96/To-Do-List/README.md

 # To-Do-List
 To-Do List using AngularJS and Node.js

-Each task is stored as an Object.Each object has a 'done' property, which indicates whether the task is completed or not.

 ## server.js :

 The requests are routed to their respective paths, the types of requests that are handled are :